Finnish Artists’ Association’s Artist Award speech (16th December 2023)

 The boundaries between beings became bit blurred.

 Cossack: Oh cut that bullshit.
-You need to be strong. if you are not with me, you are against us.
+You need to be strong.
+If you are not with me, you are against us.
 Burp!

-Clown: They laugh at me but I don’t mind.
+Clown: They laugh at me, but I don’t mind.
 I have met the face of Christ, I have seen the headless, the deathless, Howl’s Moving Castle, our eyes were inflamed, our hearts pounding like rabbits, I have penetrated the gentle wisdom of trees.

 Sunday painter and R&M: The vistas from here are really handsome!